preciofishbone/OmniaDocsG2/general-assets/layout-explorer/layout-templates/index.rst

 Layout templates
 =====================

-For a quick start when creating a new page type, you can use a layout template. (**Note!**, only available when working with page types!).
+For a quick start when creating a new page type, you can use a layout template. (**Note!** only available when working with page types).
 Here's an example of available groups of templates:

 .. image:: layout-templates-all-76.png